Certificate in Interdepartmental Medical Science

 - free tutoring and counseling services are available through the University;

 - affiliations with several medical schools including Drexel University College of Medicine (DUCom), Edward Via College of Osteopathic Medicine, Philadelphia College of Osteopathic Medicine, St. George's, University of London, St. George's of Grenada School of Medicine, Touro College of Osteopathic Medicine, Universidad Autonoma de Guadelajara School of Medicine, and the University of Queensland School of Medicine;

 - a guaranteed interview for students earning grades of B or better in all fall courses and an incoming MCAT score of 27 (9's in each section) or a 30 with no score less than a 7 (US citizens or permanent residents only);

 - DUCoM guarantees a minimum 25 seats for appropriate students from the office's post-baccalaureate programs (US citizens or permanent residents only).

 Master of Science in Medical Science Option

 The Master of Science in Medical Science Program is the second year of the Interdepartmental Medical Science (IMS) Certificate program.
-Upon successful completion of the IMS year students may enter the second year of the special master's program in medical sciences.
+Upon successful completion of the IMS year, students may enter the second year of the special master's program in medical sciences.
 The degree requires non-thesis clinical or bench-top research.
-Advantages of continuing on for the master's degree include applying to health professional schools from an academic environment and should enhance a student's competitiveness for residency programs in an academic institution.
+Advantages of continuing on for the master's degree include applying to health professional schools from an academic environment which should enhance a student's competitiveness for residency programs in an academic institution.